getredash/website/src/pages/kb/user-guide/visualizations/table-visualizations.md

 {% callout info %}

-Redash doesn't escape HTML markup in query results by default.
-So you may see odd effects if a query returns string fields that include HTML (e.g. from a web scraper).
+Redash sanitizes HTML in query results.
+But if any HTML tags remain they are not escaped by default.
+Thus you may see odd effects if a query result includes string fields that include HTML (e.g. from a web scraper).
 Toggle the **Allow HTML content** setting in the visualization editor to escape HTML characters.

 {% endcallout %}